 Cow burps are a huge environmental problem.
-In fact, 4 to 5 percent out of total global greenhouse gas emissions are released by the 1.5 billion cows on the planet — by some estimates, a larger number than the emissions from airplanes.
+Four to five percent of total global greenhouse gas emissions are released by the 1.5 billion cows on the planet — by some estimates, a more significant number than the emissions from airplanes.

 According to researchers at UC Davis, adding just 1% of the seaweed to cattle feed can reduce methane emissions by as much as 60%, twice as much as Mootral’s supplement; in lab tests in Australia, researchers found that adding 2% of the seaweed to cattle feed reduced emissions 99%.